claireQxc/i-qxc-docs/docs/slide.md

 <!-- .element: class="r-fit-text" -->

-> By Mr.Hope.
+> By Mrs.Claire.
 Please scroll mousewheel down to the next slide

 ---